 Welcome to the Information Web Pages for Service Providers on the Healthy Baby Healthy Brain Campaign

-In an effort to respond to the needs of service providers across Ontario, the Best Start Resource Centre is developing and implementing an awareness campaign on supporting early brain development through healthy child development.
+In an effort to respond to the needs of service providers across Ontario, the Best Start Resource Centre developed and implemented an awareness campaign on supporting early brain development through healthy child development.
 The campaign was launched in October 2012.

 Our research showed that, although parents are well aware of the importance of the early years, they do not always know what they can do to help their child’s development.
 For example, parents:

 - Have a few misconceptions regarding the use of so-called “brain development” toys.

 - Are not always aware of the importance of picking up a baby who is crying.